-Student organizations are created by students based on their own specific interests.
-Every student club and organization has a faculty or staff adviser who helps guide members of the club choose and organize their events.
-Currently, there are over forty active student organizations in several areas including culture, art, entertainment, sports, education, community service, and more.
+Student organizations are created by students based on their own interests.
+Every student organization has a faculty or staff member adviser who helps its members achieve the objectives of the organization.
+Currently, there are over forty active student organizations falling in four categories: recreational, educational, social and cultural.